 Betty Jameson Biography:

-Jameson's first significant win was the Texas Public Links championship, which she took in 1932 when she as 13 years old.
-She won numerous top amateur events in the 1930s and '40s, culminating in back-to-back U.S. Women's Amateur titles in 1939-40.
-In 1942, Jameson won both the Western Open - counted as a major championship - and the Western Amateur, the first woman to win both in the same year.
+Jameson's first significant win was the Texas Public Links championship, which she took in 1932 when she was 13 years old.
+She won numerous top amateur events in the 1930s and 1940s, culminating in back-to-back U.S. Women's Amateur titles in 1939-40.
+In 1942, Jameson won both the Women's Western Open - counted today as a major championship - and the Western Amateur, the first woman to win both in the same year.

 In 1945, Jameson turned pro when she was hired by Spalding to travel the country conducting golf clinics.
 She also cofounded the Women's Professional Golf Association, the predecessor of the LPGA.